Silence is golden as "The Artist" scoops 7 BAFTAs

 "She wrote all the good bits and I made the coffee.
 So Bridget, I love you, I miss you, this is for you," he said.

-Streep, who has already won a Golden Globe for her turn as Thatcher, is heavily favored to bag an Oscar for the role.
+Streep, who has already won a Golden Globe for her turn as Thatcher, is heavily favoured to bag an Oscar for the role.

 "The ambition of this film, The Iron Lady, was to look at the life of the iron lady from the inside out and to locate something real, maybe hidden, but truthful, in the life of someone that we've all decided we all know everything about already," she said in her acceptance speech.